engineertuhin/Blaze/README.md

 - This will handle asset bundling via your configured builder (Vite.js or Laravel Mix).
 - Output and errors are logged for auditing and debugging.
+- **Interactive Device Lock:** During this process, you'll be asked:
+  _"Do you want to lock this build to this device only?"_
+  If you choose "yes", the build will only work on this device.
+- **Encrypted Builds:** You can choose to encrypt your app so your source can be shared, but no one can change your source code.

 ---